26B/wp-plugin/README.md

 This project is a skeleton, so it has a bunch of keys that need to be replaced with values specific to your project.

-For these changes should be done with the Find&Replace feature of your editor. later there will be more options to do so.
+For these changes, you should use the "Find and Replace" feature of your editor.
+Later there will be more options to this.
 Below you can find the table with the keys and their respective description, along with an example for the possible value.

 | Key                      | Description                                                         | Example value |
 | ------------------------ | ------------------------------------------------------------------- | ------------- |